 To make things a little more challenging, there were 5 rail variants in total, each with multiple holes requiring rivnuts.

-FANUC 3D vision was utilized on the rivnut robot(s) to integrate a robust process that allowed for the variability in hole position to exist and accommodated for it within the required cycle time for the system.
+BOS utilized FANUC 3D vision on the rivnut robot(s) to integrate a robust process that allowed for the variability in hole position to exist and accommodated for it within the required cycle time for the system.

 Repeatable location of critical features (holes) to achieve the required cycle time of 29 or 34 seconds, depending on part variant.